 Your 40s are also a good time to integrate a retinol product into your routine.
 Research shows that topical retinoids (vitamin A) can help diminish the appearance of fine lines and wrinkles, effectively exfoliate, brighten and lighten your look, and inspire rejuvenated skin.

 While exfoliating should be a part of your skin care routine, in your 40s, you’re going to want to up your exfoliant game.
 As noted, the cells aren’t turning over as frequently, so you’re more susceptible to dullness.

-You should already have an exfoliant that’s appropriate for your skin type while being gentle enough to use on a frequent basis.
+You should already have an exfoliant that’s appropriate for your skin type while being gentle enough to use on a frequent basis, such as the Kaolin Micro Exfoliant.
 However, that may not be enough.